-- To feel safe and secure in their placement. - To privacy as agreed between themselves, the supported carer and the fostering team. - To ask the supported carer for help and support as appropriate. - To be treated with respect. - To have visitors if agreed with the supported carer. - To receive support from the Throughcare and Aftercare team until the placement ends or the young person reaches the age of 21 years (or 24 years if they are in full-time education).
+- To feel safe and secure in their placement. - To privacy as agreed between themselves, the supported carer and the throughcare team. - To ask the supported carer for help and support as appropriate. - To be treated with respect. - To have visitors if agreed with the supported carer. - To receive support from the throughcare team until the placement ends or the young person reaches the age of 21 years (or 24 years if they are in full-time education).